Cosin's Library: Durham University

 At its foundation in 1833, Durham University was granted use of the library, and received a donation of books from Bishop William Van Mildert as the founding collection of the Durham University Library.
 A gallery was constructed in Cosin's Library to accommodate this collection.
 The roof was raised, and the parapet also raised and altered from battlements to conceal the heightened roof.
 A two-storey porch was added to the front of the library at this time to give access to the gallery.

-In 1935, the library came under the sole trusteeship of Durham University.
+In 1937, the library came under the sole trusteeship of Durham University.

-In 1968 an extension was added to the University Library, designed by George Pace, and is called the Pace Library.

 In 1998, a group of manuscripts was stolen from the library, including Bishop Cosin's copy of the Shakespeare First Folio.
 The folio was recovered in 2008 after it was taken to the Folger Shakespeare Library in Washington DC to be valued, though it had sustained damage from attempts to hide its provenance.
 It returned to display at the library in 2010.

 In October 2005, the collections in the library were included in the first group given designated status by the Museums, Libraries and Archives Council as having an "outstanding national and international significance".

 In 2019, the university received an £85,000 grant to catalogue and digitise the contents of the library.